Applying to economics Ph.D. programs

 Getting into a Ph.D. program

 1. Transcript, especially mathematics.
 I browse the transcript and check whether the applicant has taken some advanced mathematics courses (real analysis is the bare minimum) and whether they are all A or close to it.
 Modern economics is highly mathematical, and experience tells us that students with insufficient mathematical preparation struggle.
-I don’t pay much attention to GPA, as it may have been inflated with ping-pong, dance, social justice, etc. At this point all I care is good grades in hard sciences like mathematics, physics, statistics, and (quantitative) economics.
+I don’t pay much attention to GPA, as it may have been inflated with ping-pong, dance, social justice, etc. At this point, all I care about are good grades in hard sciences like mathematics, physics, statistics, and (quantitative) economics.

 3. Letter of recommendation.
 I feel that letters of recommendation are becoming less informative because the content is inflated.
 What I would like to see are short but concrete letters that mention, for instance,